 Local Air Toxics Emissions Reduction Planning

-(1) The Department will develop air toxics reduction plans for selected geographic areas with the advice of local advisory committees.
+(1) DEQ will develop air toxics reduction plans for selected geographic areas with the advice of local advisory committees.
 The main role of a local advisory committee is to consider air toxics reduction options and to recommend a specific air toxics reduction plan for their geographic area.
 The Director will appoint a local air toxics advisory committee.

 (a) Local advisory committees will generally be composed of a balanced representation of members from affected local government, local health departments, the public, small businesses (50 or fewer employees), larger businesses (if present in the area), and interest groups represented in the area.